 Salaries and wages are tax-deductible expenses that are paid before the deduction of Corporation Tax.
 This means that companies do not pay any tax on this money.
-As a company director and shareholder, you can pay yourself in a tax-efficient manner by taking a small salary up to the NIC primary threshold (£9,516 for 2020/21) but below the tax-free Personal Allowance limit (£12,500 for 2020/21), then topping up their personal income with dividends.
+As a company director and shareholder, you can pay yourself in a tax-efficient manner by taking a small salary up to the NIC primary threshold (£9,568 per year) but below their Personal Allowance (£12,570), then topping up their personal income with dividends.

 When a director uses this strategy to take money out of a limited company, they incur no personal tax liability on their salary but they still qualify for state pension and benefit entitlement.
-Furthermore, they pay dividend tax on their dividends, which are set at much lower rates than Income Tax.
+Furthermore, they pay dividend tax on their dividends, which offers lower rates than Income Tax.

 Dividends are sums of money paid to shareholders out of company profits after the deduction of 19% Corporation Tax.
-Most directors are also shareholders, which means they can take money out of a limited company in the form of dividends.
+Most directors are also shareholders, which means that they can take money out of a limited company in the form of dividends.

 There is no tax liability on dividends up to £1,000 per year.
 Above that amount, the following dividend tax rates apply: